eskay993/gamefiles/silent-hill-4/README.md

 11. Done!
 Run the game and enjoy!
 > Note 1: Controller must be on before running the game for it to be recognised.

 > Note 2: Controller works out of the box on desktop.
 It does not on Steam Deck.
 Not all the buttons are mapped correctly.
-I will try to find a fix, but for now use the following Community Profile from Betwixt-Two-Ferns' guide:
+I will try to find a fix, but for now use the following handy Community Profile from Betwixt-Two-Ferns' guide:
 >
 > "Community Layouts > SILENT HILL 4 REDDIT.
 This makes the triggers keyboard bindings instead as they don’t work otherwise.
 Also maps “maps” and “scrapbooks” to Y, scrapbook is a hold button to trigger
 >